 - 1 tsp minced garlic

-- 2 TBSP georgia olive farms extra virgin olive oil
+- 2 TBSP georgia olive farms extra virgin olive oil salt and pepper

 Combine ingredients until mixture is smooth